Define GraphQL endpoints

 -

-For each unique operation, create a separate API Resource purpose selecting:
+For each unique operation, create a separate API operation (formerly called resource purpose) selecting:

 - POST as the method.